mautrix/docs/bridges/general/troubleshooting.md

 configured for the bridge to work (i.e. the default value will not work).
 Dots in `<field>` mean nesting, e.g. `bridge.permissions` means the `permissions` field inside the `bridge` object.

+## The `as_token` was not accepted
+This error means you either:

+* didn't add the path to the registration file to the homeserver config,
+* didn't restart the homeserver after adding the path to the config, or
+* modified the tokens somewhere and didn't copy them to the other file

+Make sure the tokens match everywhere, that you're looking at the right files, and that everything has been restarted.

+## The `as_token` was accepted, but the `/register` request was not
+This can happen if you misconfigure either the `homeserver` -> `domain` field, or change the `username_template` without regenerating the registration.

+Usually it's the former, so make sure that the `domain` field matches your homeserver's `server_name` exactly.
+If it doesn't, fix it, regenerate the registration file and restart everything.